Georgia Supplemental Security Income Attorneys

 When applying for SSI, you will need to have several documents handy, as well as additional supplemental information that may be required with your application.

-- Proof of your age, such as a birth certificate
+- Proof of age, such as a birth certificate

-- Proof of citizenship or alien status, such as a passport or green card
+- Proof of citizenship or immigration status, such as a passport or green card

-- Proof of your income, such as payroll stubs, tax returns, or unearned income records
+- Income records, including payroll stubs, tax returns, or documentation of other income

-- Proof of your resources, such as bank account statements, real estate deeds, and life insurance policy information
+- Resource information, such as bank account statements, property deeds, or life insurance policies

-- Information regarding your work history, including past job titles, employers, work dates, and descriptions of job duties (if applicable)
+- Work history details, including past employers, job titles, employment dates, and job duties

 Many SSI claims are denied, especially for first-time applicants.
 However, this does not mean that you should give up if your SSI claim was denied.
 In fact, your claim denial may be based on an error that could be resolved during an appeal.